pbannister/amd-mi25-control/README.md

 The second is fancier.
 So is the third.
 The fifth adjusts less often, and is also used for the fan control service.

+As a side-note, the PWM value read is often a little different from the PWM value written.
+(Presumably the hardware or BIOS steps the value.)
+So you should not rely too much (or at all) on the PWM value read.
+The scripts keep track of the PWM value last written - and this works.

+The usual advice online is that the VRMs can run hot, and that an extra fan blowing on the back of the card might be needed.
+That is not at all what I see.
+The VRMs closely track the hotspot temperatures.

+My theory is that by using a GPU fan, I am cooling the card as-designed.
+(At least for the WX9100 variant.)
+The GPU fan is pulling heat from the black heatsink, and thus from the VRMs.

+It works.

 ## 🧠 How Fan Control Works

 The MI25 exposes three thermal sensors via **hwmon**: